Home>Fixed Deposit>Types Of FD

 Choose an institution with the highest risk-adjusted interest rate to maximise the returns earned from your fixed deposit investment.

-Check the other advantages that the fixed deposit has to offer.
+Check the other advantages that fixed deposits have to offer.
 Many deposit schemes come with additional benefits to attract investors.
 For instance, you might find features like –

 • The flexibility of premature withdrawals